County of Santa Barbara

 Consider recommendations regarding Sexually Transmitted Infection (STI) Prevention and

-Collaboration Grant Award Number 26-STI25 from the California Department of Public
+Collaboration Grant Award Number 26-STI25 from the California Department of Public Health

-Health (CDPH), as follows:
+(CDPH), as follows:

-a) Approve and authorize the Chair to execute Grant Award Number 26-STI25 with the
+a) Approve and authorize the Chair to execute Grant Award Number 26-STI25 with the CDPH to

-Collaboration Project in the amount not to exceed $1,751,370.00 for the grant period July 1,
+the amount not to exceed $1,751,370.00 for the grant period July 1, 2026, through June 30, 2031;

-b) Approve and authorize the Public Health Director to execute any future amendments to
+b) Approve and authorize the Public Health Director to execute any future amendments to Grant

-(10%) ($175,137.00) of the total award amount work plan, upon review and approval by the
+($175,137.00) of the total award amount work plan, upon review and approval by the

-Auditor-Controller and County Counsel, subject to the Board’s ability to rescind this
+Auditor-Controller and County Counsel, subject to the Board’s ability to rescind this delegated

-c) Determine that the recommended actions do not constitute a “Project” within the meaning
+c) Determine that the recommended actions do not constitute a “Project” within the meaning of the

-government funding mechanisms or other government fiscal activities that do not involve any
+mechanisms or other government fiscal activities that do not involve any commitment to any specific

-commitment to any specific project which may result in a potentially significant physical
+project which may result in a potentially significant physical impact on the environment.

 A-12)